-I’ve been learning about Kubernetes recently, a computer program used by software engineers to make large, complex, websites available to customers.
+I’ve been learning about Kubernetes recently, a computer program used by software engineers to create websites.
+To make it easier to understand what Kubernetes does and how it works, let’s talk about food.

 In order for a restaurant to work well during rush hour, the employees have a set of methods and tools they use.
 Each table has a number assigned to it, the kitchenware is organized in a specific way, a machine keeps the plates warm, another machine makes payments with a debit card quick and easy.
 These methods and tools are separate from the food itself, of course, but they help deliver the food in the best possible conditions.